Prohelion/prohelion.github.io/docs/CAN_Bridge/Ethernet_Interface/50_Version_Querying.md

 - the length field set to 8,
 - the upper two bits of the data field set to __01b__,
 - the remaining bits of the upper data byte set to __0x16__, and
-- the remaining data bytes containing version information as shown in figure 6, with the HW field containing the hardware version, the FW field the firmware version multiplied by ten, and the build num field the firmware build number.
+- the remaining data bytes containing version information as shown in figure 6, with the HW field containing the hardware version, the FW field the firmware version multiplied by ten, and the build number field the firmware build number.
 All fields are little-ending unsigned integers.

 ![Figure 6:Version information](images/figure6.png)